 PRO-TIP: Unless you REALLY need extra time to get settled, or are jockeying for precious overhead bin space, I like to board the plane LAST, why spend even MORE time sitting?

-Mom Essentials: Moms, don’t forget your own earbuds, a magazine or two, and a good book.
+Mom Essentials: Moms, don’t forget your own earbuds, a magazine or two, your travel purse, and a good book.
 And for the family, be sure to pack wipes, hand sanitizer, a change of clothes, tissues, a a plastic bag or two, and a pack of gum to help with popping ears!

 Like any travel scenario, this is how we do it, and it works for us.
 I’ve come to realize that the best advice is to pick and choose from lists like this and make it fit your family’s needs.
 And with everything, bring your patience!
 Expect the unexpected and be flexible.
 And if need be, at least they serve wine on long flights!